JayKant52/github-demo/README.md

 # github-demo
-i develop a project on github to learn github
+i develop a project on github to learn github.